 Pursuant to the Sub-Advisor Agreement, the Sub-Advisor regularly provides the Portfolio with investment research, advice and supervision and furnishes continuously an investment program consistent with its investment objectives and policies, including the purchase, retention and disposition of securities, and provides the Portfolio with administrative, operational and compliance assistance services.
-For its services provided to the Portfolio, the Sub-Advisor earns an investment advisory fee at an annualized rate of 0.40% of the average daily net assets for Class 6.
+For its services provided to the Portfolio, the Sub-Advisor earns an investment advisory fee at an annualized rate of 0.60% of the average daily net assets for Class 1, Class 2 and Class 6.
 The investment advisory fees are accrued daily and paid quarterly.

-The Sub-Advisor has voluntarily agreed to waive its fees and, if necessary, reimburse the Portfolio if the aggregate direct expenses of the Portfolio, exclusive of taxes, brokerage, interest on borrowings, fees and expenses of "Acquired Funds" and extraordinary expenses, exceed 0.52% of the average daily net assets for Class 6, respectively.
+The Sub-Advisor has voluntarily agreed to waive its fees and, if necessary, reimburse the Portfolio if the aggregate direct expenses of the Portfolio, exclusive of the investment advisory fees, taxes, brokerage, interest on borrowings, fees and expenses of "Acquired Funds" and extraordinary expenses, exceed 0.80%, 0.85% and 0.78% of the average daily net assets for Class 1, Class 2 and Class 6, respectively.
 For purposes of this item, an "Acquired Fund" means any company in which the Portfolio invests or has invested during the relevant fiscal period that (A) is an investment company or (B) would be an investment company under section 3(a) of the Investment Company Act (15 U.S.C.
-80a-3(a)) but for the exceptions to that definition provided for in sections 3(c)(1) and 3(c)(7) of the Investment Company Act (15 U.S.C.
+80a3(a)) but for the exceptions to that definition provided for in sections 3(c)(1) and 3(c)(7) of the Investment Company Act (15 U.S.C.
 80a-3(c)(1) and 80a-3(c)(7)).
+During the year ended December 31, 2024, the Sub-Advisor waived \$770 of its fees for Class 2.

 The Trustee is responsible for certain administrative and financial reporting functions.
-For these services, the Portfolio pays the Trustee an annualized fee of 0.08% on the first \$1 billion of net assets and 0.06% on net assets in excess of \$1 billion.
+For these services, Class 1 and Class 2 of the Portfolio pay the Trustee an annualized fee of 0.08% on the first \$1 billion of net assets and 0.06% on net assets in excess of \$1 billion.
 The Trustee does not charge any annual fee with respect to assets attributable to Class 6 of the Portfolio.
 The trustee fees are accrued daily and paid quarterly.